 Our final performance of the season, Back in the USSR, will take place on May 5, 2017 at 7:30 pm when we perform Prokofiev’s Alexander Nevsky.

 Join the York Symphony Chorus

 Dr. Kathleen Shannon, Chorusmaster, rehearses the YSC through an engaging Fall, Winter and Spring schedule.
 Rehearsals are held weekly, on Monday evenings, 7:30 – 9:00 pm, from September to May.

 The York Symphony Chorus encourages singers to become part of this long-standing choral tradition in York, PA.
 Auditions for new members are held twice each year, at the beginning of the Fall and Winter seasons.
 Previous experience in a choir is desirable as is a basic understanding of musical notation.
-Audition dates for this season are Monday, September 12 and September 19, 2016.
-Winter auditions will be held on Monday, January 9 and January 16, 2017.
-Appointments will be scheduled from 6:00 – 7:20 pm at our rehearsal site, Heidelberg United Church of Christ, 47 West Philadelphia Street in downtown York.
+Audition dates and times are coming soon(usually in September and January) and will be held at our rehearsal site, Heidelberg United Church of Christ, 47 West Philadelphia Street in downtown York.
 Plenty of off-street parking is available.